 The number of self-represented litigants in our state family courts is high—in some courts, upward of 80 percent of divorce and separation cases involve at least one party who is without a lawyer.
+And civil litigation follows a similar trend with 76% of cases involving at least one self-represented party.
 The primary driver of self-representation is the inability to afford a lawyer.
 But by and large, litigants want lawyers.

 Unbundled legal services, also called limited scope representation, is a service delivery model that holds promise for the growing numbers of self-represented litigants.
 IAALS has taken an advocacy role in advancing the implementation of unbundled legal services in order to both increase access to justice and also to provide new and established attorneys alike with an innovative business model for better serving clients.

 - Encourage legal practitioners to implement unbundled legal services in their practice.